KonnexionsGmbH/docker_images_pub/docker_images/kxn_dev/README.md

-# kxn_dev - Konnexions Development Image
+# kxn_dev - Konnexions' Development Image

-This image supports the use of a Docker container for the further development of Konnexions repositories in an Ubuntu environment.
+This image supports the use of a Docker container for the further development of Konnexions' repositories in an Ubuntu environment.

 ## 1. Creating a new Konnexions development container